Nano Logger Kit

 This kit can be quickly assembled into a data logger which will save temperature and barometric pressure data to a microSD card.
-It comes complete with everything needed to start logging data (AA batteries not included).
+It comes complete with everything needed to start logging data (batteries not included).
 The parts snap together so no soldering is required.
 A program is loaded on the Arduino Nano and will begin running and saving data as soon as the logger is turned on.
 This sketch can be downloaded here.

 This logger is open source and like all Arduino based devices can be easily modified by adding additional sensors, LCD displays, indicator lights, relays, etc. The program loaded on the Arduino Nano can be easily modified and expanded using the free Arduino IDE.
 The easy solder-free connections make it possible to quickly try different configurations of sensors, indicators, and sketches while collecting real data with a reasonably sturdy device.

 A guide to assembly and use of the Nano Logger can be downloaded here.
 Examples of how this data logger is used are at Public Lab.
 Feel free to post comments on those research notes if you have questions about the Nano Logger.